 Move Your Own Way

 Whether you’ve been training for weeks or just now dusting off your walking shoes, it’s time to move your own way (walk, garden, strength train, swim, bike, yoga, badminton – you get the idea).
-Log your activity each day (or several times a day!) on the Racery website or download Racery’s iOS App or Android App.
+Starting on Fri.
+October 22nd, log your activity each day (or several times a day!) on the Racery website or download Racery’s iOS App or Android App.

 Click here for FAQs if you have trouble logging into your Racery account.